englercj/phaser-debug/README.md

 ## Usage

-Simply download the `dist/phaser-debug.js` script and include it on your page after including Phaser:
+Simply download the `phaser-debug.js` script from the [latest release][10] and include it on your page after including Phaser:

 ```html
 <script src="phaser.js"></script>